kx-Huang/mumsh/README.md

   - used for quick build and clean of executable file

 ## 1. Build and Run `mumsh`

+`mumsh` is only available on Unix-like machine, as some libraries are not avaiable in Windows.

 - build: `$ make`
 - run: `$ ./mumsh`